 Q: Where do we go for the settlement conference?

 A: The settlement conferences are generally held in conference rooms on the third floor of 1525 Sherman Street, Denver, Colorado.
-Settlement conferences may also be held at other locations.
+Settlement conferences may also be held at other locations and remotely via webinar or telephone.

 Q: Do both parties meet in the same room?